Hurt in a Rear-End Car Collision? We Can Answer Your Legal Questions

 - Hospital bills

 - Doctor’s fees

 Call (619) 233-5020 or submit your information online and a member of our team will contact you shortly.

 If you were the victim of a rear-end auto accident‚ you may be entitled to compensation.
 Contact our San Diego rear end accident attorneys immediately.

 Keep in mind that time is of the essence when it comes to a personal injury claim in San Diego.
 The longer you wait to file‚ the harder it will be to obtain a favorable outcome.
 The reason for this is two-fold.
 First‚ a strong case is built upon strong evidence.
-Unfortunately‚ over time‚ evidence and records can fade or get lost.
+Unfortunately, evidence and records can fade or get lost over time.
 By starting the process early we can head off any loss of vital information.
 Second‚ the state of California maintains a statute of limitations on all claims.
 This means‚ if you fail to meet the mandatory deadline‚ you will forfeit your right to compensation.
 Don’t let the responsible party walk away while you struggle in pain.
-Call the Jurewitz Law Group today and get the help you need to effectively fight back.
+Contact us today and get the help you need to effectively fight back.

 How Common Are Rear-End Collisions?

 On San Diego roads, rear-end collisions are some of the most commonly occurring traffic accidents.
 In fact, according to a two-year report from the National Transportation Safety Board (NTSB), researchers found that approximately 50% of all two-vehicle accidents in the United States were rear-end collisions.
 Although these types of collisions are typically thought of as minor, they actually have the potential to be extremely destructive – even fatal at high speeds.
 Tragically, rear-end accidents result in an average of two thousand fatalities each year on a national level.
 According to a study from the Insurance Information Institute (III), these fatalities peaked at nearly 2.5 thousand in 2017.